catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 This section shows a more in depth view of clusters and their uses.
 It goes over the process of creating clusters, which is already covered in quick start section of this documentation.
-If you've gone through that you don't need to follow all of the examples again.
+If you have gone through that you don't need to follow all of the examples again.

 ******************